1. Do you have to fill out a FAFSA every year to receive TOPS?

 14. How do I apply for a freshman academic scholarship?

 Apply for admission before January 5th of your senior year.
 You must send Nicholls your ACT scores and high school transcript.
-If you would like to apply for leadership scholarships you must submit a resume of all activities, which can be completed on the Financial Aid website.

 15. What happens to my academic scholarship if I sit out a semester?